 The strike lasted for almost a year and began on October 21st, 2016 against 11 different video game companies.
 The companies involved included Activision Publishing Inc., Blindlight, LLC, Corps of Discovery Films, Disney Character Voices, Electronic Arts Productions, Formosa Interactive, LLC, Insomniac Games, Interactive Associates, Take 2 Interactive Software, VoiceWorks Productions, and WB Games, Inc.

-Voice actors and performers boycotted any games these employers were hiring.
-One of the biggest instances of this was voice actor Ashly Burch who played Chloe in Life Is Strange.
+Voice actors and performers boycotted any games that were affiliated with these publishers.
+One of the biggest instances of boycotting was voice actor Ashly Burch who played Chloe in Life Is Strange.
 Fans of the game noticed that in Life Is Strange: Before the Storm, Chloe, who was central character this time around, sounded significantly different.

-The absence was because Ashly Burch was part of the strike and therefore couldn’t reprise her role; although she still contributed to the game as a writer.
+The absence of Ashly Burch was because of her part in the strike and therefore couldn’t reprise her role; although she still contributed to the game as a writer.

 Thankfully, the strike is now officially over and SAG-AFTRA has reached new agreements.
 These agreements have two main points: a new bonus structure for performers and “significant improvements in the area of transparency.”